robvet/Azure-AISqlSense/readme.md

 ### What is it?

-An agent for generating Sql Queries from Natrual Language.
+An agent for generating Sql Queries from Natural Language.
 You configure that service to go against your database.
 You expose a chat app to your users.
 They make a request to see specific data.
 The service (1) transforms that request to a SQL Query and (2) executes it against the database.

 We use the SqlAgent feature from the Langchain framework which is considered one of the best agents for these operations.